 The first time you walk into a gym can be intimidating.
 There's a lot of strange equipment to use and unwritten rules people seem to be following.
 If you're starting an exercise program, here are a few things you should do and a couple to avoid.

 Your workout starts before you get to the gym.
 Make sure you've got enough energy by eating something 30 minutes to an hour before you exercise.
-Skipping a meal won't help you burn more fat, that's a fallacy.
+Skipping a meal won't help you burn more fat.
 Your body's main source of energy during training is carbohydrates.
 If you push yourself without any food, the only thing you can count on are weak muscles, dizziness, jitters and the exciting prospect of passing out from low blood sugar.

 The second thing you want to avoid is swinging.
-You don't want momentum to move the weight, you want your muscles to do the work.
+You don't want the momentum to move the weight.
+You want your muscles to do the work.
 If you're swinging the weight, it's too heavy.